thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 }
 ```

-### 2. Freeze your assets till the certain height
+### 2. Asset Freezing

-Here, we just defined a target height variable in order to freeze your assets till that height:
+You can freeze your assets till the certain height by defining a target height variable:

 ```js
 let targetHeight = 1500000
 height >= targetHeight
 ```

-### 3. Require a fee in a certain asset to get a share after each transfer
+### 3. Getting a share after each asset transfer

-Here, we just need to use transfer transaction depending on the asset id:
+For requiring a fee in a certain asset to get a share after each transfer you can use TransferTransaction depending on the asset id:

 ```js
 match tx {